mygithub23/aws-iac-basics/lab_files/terraform_lab/iac_aws_tf_basics_instructions.md

 When the table prints to the screen scroll through the values and you should see a row in the Key column named `Name` with the value (the last column) of `Finance_Mobile_Front_End`.

 ### 8. Commit and clean up
-You've successfully deployed and EC2 instance, make a change, and now that everyone is happy we need to stow our updates back to GitHub and clean everything up.
+You've successfully deployed and EC2 instance, made a change, and now that everyone is happy we need to stow our updates back to GitHub and clean everything up.

 | Step    | Instructions    | Result|
 | -------- | -------- | -------- |